Asymmetric Friction in Geometric Locomotion: A Review of Classical Geometric Mechanics for Locomotion

 \subsection{Geometric averaging.}

 The motility-change, amplitude, and orientation contributions to net displacement can be succinctly formalized using geometric averaging theory.
-The two key principles in geometric averaging are \begin{enumerate} \item Instead of working directly in terms of the $\fiber_{\gait}$ displacement induced by a gait $\gait$, it is often cleaner to work in terms of the displacement's \emph{exponential coordinates}, $\fiberexp_{\gait}$, which describe the constant $\fibercirc$ body velocity that would bring the system from the origin to $\fiber_{\gait}$ in unit time, and so describe a ``time-normalized geometric average" of the motion during the gait.\footnote{We use an open-box accent to distinguish between Lie algebra elements that describe the exponential coordinates of a displacement ($\fiberexp = \log(\fiber)$) and the present velocity of a system ($\fibercirc = \fiberinv\fiberdot$).}
+The two key principles in geometric averaging are \begin{enumerate} \item Instead of working directly in terms of the $\fiber_{\gait}$ displacement induced by a gait $\gait$, it is often cleaner to work in terms of the displacement's \emph{exponential coordinates}, $\fiberexp_{\gait}$, which describe the constant $\fibercirc$ body velocity that would bring the system from the origin to $\fiber_{\gait}$ in unit time, and so describe a ``time-normalized geometric average" of the motion during the gait.\footnote{We use an open-box accent to distinguish between Lie algebra elements that describe the exponential coordinates of a displacement ($\fiberexp_{\gait} = \log(\fiber_{\gait})$) and the present velocity of a system ($\fibercirc = \fiberinv\fiberdot$).
+At a casual reading level, this distinction can be elided, with the subscript highlighting the distinction between the two quantities.}

 For the pure-translation motions we consider in this paper, the components of the net displacement and its exponential coordinates have the same values.
 For mixed translation and rotation, the flow would move the system in an arc; for example, combined forwards and clockwise velocity turns the system as it moves, resulting in net motion that is forward and to the right of the starting position.